eliaskioni/RateLimitingDemo/README.md

 The Sliding Window algorithm tracks requests over a continuous moving time window.
 Instead of resetting counters at fixed intervals, it gradually expires old requests as time moves forward.

+**Example:**

+If the rate limit is set to 10 requests per minute (sliding window):
+- If you make 10 requests at 0:30, all are accepted.
+- At 1:00, none of those requests have expired yet, so you have 0 requests available.
+- At 1:15, 5 of your requests (those made between 0:30-0:45) have now expired, so you can make 5 new requests.
+- At 1:30, all 10 previous requests have expired, so your full quota is available again.
+- This prevents the boundary spike problem by smoothly distributing request allowance over time.

 **Pros:**
 - More accurate rate limiting than fixed window
 - Prevents boundary spike issues